rahulshelake01/FirstCryAssignment/Readme.txt

 - To run this assignmenet first you need to make sure that mongodb service is running on your machine.
+  For mongodb configuration plz check the ./config/default.json file.

 - To start the nodejs server run the below command on console.
   $ npm start